 Directions for searching: Start typing your address with city and state (example: “Eufaula, OK”).
-Then select your location from the dropdown.
+Then select your location from the dropdown and click the search button.
 (Or allow the map to use your geolocation when prompted.)

 Once you get results from your search, click on “more info” to view the county and/or library system, as well as the library’s contact info and hours of operation.

 Oklahoma is currently home to 214 legally-established public library sites.
 These libraries are branches of county or multi-county library systems, or are administered by local municipalities.
 In addition to these official public libraries, our locator also lists a number of volunteer libraries around the state.

 - Tulsa City County Library

 - Western Plains Library System

 Don’t forget!
 Your library can provide you with a world of information beyond its four walls….
 Ask your librarian about interlibrary loan!